robertocolabene/BBModules/README.md

 clone - it's the sum of all the 5 signals not controlled by fine knob;

-spl - it's the sum of 5 not conventioal waves;
+spl - it's the sum of 5 not conventional waves;

-SPECIAL from 'out' and SPECIAL from 'spl' are different
+SPECIAL from 'out' and SPECIAL from 'spl' are different waves

-phase modding doesn't stand for phase modulation it can be called source replacement by phase statement (I have to find a name)
+phase modding doesn't stand for phase modulation

+it can be called source replacement controlled by phase (I have to find a name)

 alpha - to control the source to modulate